zowe/docs-site/docs/user-guide/server-side-install-overview.md

 The steps to prepare the z/OS environment to launch Zowe are the same for all installation methods.

-## Roles and responosibilities in server-side component installation process
+## Roles and responsibilities for server-side component installation

 ### Tasks performed by the security administrator